 Yet the relationship between consumer goods (CG) companies and retailers still drives most CG sales, even when you factor in the added dependence on digital channels for selling.
 CG merchandising and marketing plans must consider this drastic shift to digital shopping, particularly since 52% of CG leaders say their merchandising and marketing plans aren’t executed as intended in stores.

 This requires that wholesalers reimagine how they work with retailers, particularly when it comes to product merchandising in the online space.
 This may be more applicable to fast-moving consumer goods than other categories, but since so many buyers are moving the purchase process online, it’s something all B2B wholesalers need to factor into their growth strategies as we move into the fourth quarter of 2020, and beyond.
 4

 If there’s one key takeaway that B2B wholesalers can glean from changing shopping paradigms and buying trends it’s that focusing on customer satisfaction is critical to survival.
 One prime example of this is shipping.

 TradeGecko, an inventory and order management platform, notes that “Ship to promise” is one of the biggest indicators of customer satisfaction in the B2B eCommerce space.
 This is another instance where B2C expectations have made their way into the world of B2B buying.

 Understanding the changing expectations of B2B wholesale buyers is the first step in creating a customer-focused plan of action that helps meet those expectations.
 Selecting an eCommerce platform that’s built specifically to meet the needs of B2B buyers is another important move.

 The future of B2B wholesale purchasing is bright and decidedly digital.
-Preparing yourself to meet the challenges posed by the modern B2B shopper is the best way to stay competitive and achieve growth.
+Contact Elevation Marketing today to see how we can help you meet the challenges posed by the modern B2B shopper is the best way to stay competitive and achieve growth.